nathan-eagle/HealthWorkerAssistant/docs/bhw-copilot-whitepaper.md

 The Philippines faces significant healthcare delivery challenges, with approximately 200,000 BHWs serving as the primary healthcare providers for millions of citizens, particularly in rural and underserved areas.
 These dedicated frontline workers typically receive only minimal formal training yet are responsible for critical health assessments, referrals, and community health education.

-The BHW Copilot program aims to bridge this gap by leveraging artificial intelligence to provide real-time, protocol-based guidance without disrupting the natural flow of patient interactions.
+The system aims to bridge this gap by leveraging artificial intelligence to provide real-time, protocol-based guidance without disrupting the natural flow of patient interactions.
 By analyzing conversations between BHWs and patients, the system can identify missing clinical information, suggest appropriate follow-up questions, and ensure adherence to clinical best practices.

 ## Technical Achievements